RazorEnhanced/vsc-razorenhanced-uos/README.md

+### This extension is derived from the awesome work done by https://github.com/cesarsl/vsc-uosteam

-# UOSteam Scripting Language Support for Visual Studio Code
+# UOSteam Scripting language support for Visual Studio Code update to the latest RazorEnhanced specifications.

-Basic support for UOSteam Scripting Language.
+Basic support for RE:UOS scripting Language.

 ## Release Notes

-First release of UOSteam Scripting Language Support.
+First release of RE:UOS scripting language Support.
 Only coloring is working at the moment.

 ### 0.0.1

-Initial release of UOSteam Scripting Language for Visual Studio Code
+Initial release of RE:UOS scripting language for Visual Studio Code, cloned from latest release of the original project.

-### 0.0.2

-Add some code snippets

-### 0.2.0

-Add all code snippets.
-Skipped a version

-### 0.2.1

-Little adjusts in changelog and readme